victoria-m/readers-writers-problem/lab-1/README.md

 ## Summary
-The purpose of lab 1 is to duplicate the functionality of the Linux/UNIX "grep" command. grep is a command that searches one or more files for lines that contain a given string/pattern, and prints those lines out.
+mygrep duplicates the functionality of the Linux/UNIX "grep" command. grep is a command that searches one or more files for lines that contain a given string/pattern, and prints those lines out.
 This program only duplicates a subset of the grep command functionality.
 The program also takes in options such as ignore case and line number.

 ## Program Guidelines:
 1. It does not need to accept any options (extra credit option)